QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 <script type="text/javascript" src="/somefile.js?123456789"></script>
 ```

-Below I will example the importance of basic web security setup.
+Below I will example of the importance of a basic web security setup.
 TTL cache is a core metric for search engines to both crawl any updated content you have but also index faster.
-Save yourself and your users pain by ensuring your assets update fast enough.
+Save yourself and your user's pain by ensuring your assets update fast enough.
 Markdown (HTML) will be nearly instant but stylesheets and other scripts will take time.
 That is where timestamping comes into play.

-For my example I forced all my caching to Cloudflare which acted as my CDN by specifying the proxy_cache_bypass directive with NGINX.
-You can however use a different CDN or cache everything on your own server if you have a nice instance.
+For my example, I forced all my caching to Cloudflare which acted as my CDN by specifying the proxy_cache_bypass directive with NGINX.
+You can however use a different CDN or cache everything on your server if you have a nice instance.
 Utilize the gzip directive fully.

 **Cloudflare:** https://developers.cloudflare.com/cache/how-to/cache-rules/